GovTechSG/seed-docs-new/faqs/onboarding-faq.md

 After completing the onboarding process for your device to SEED, you should expect to receive a confirmation email indicating successful onboarding within two hours.
 This email will be sent to your organizational email address.

-If you have not received the confirmation email after this two-hour period, raise a [support request](https://go.gov.sg/seed-techpass-support) for assistance.
+If you have not received the confirmation email after this two-hour period, [raise a service request](https://go.gov.sg/seed-techpass-support) for assistance.
 </details>

 <details>